lambe-lang/specification/README.md

 }
 ```

-This implies the capability to use list as a type elsewhere in the code
+This implies the capability to use list as a type elsewhere in the code but also the capability to define locally traits,
-but also the capability to define trait, type etc. in a trait, or it's
+types etc. in a trait, or it's implementation.
-implementation.

 ### Generalising trait approach

 If a file is a trait we can also reuse the `for` directive for each function.

 ```
 trait list {
     data Nil